RyderCatonio/RyderCatonio/README.md

-### Hi, I'm Ryder Catonio 👋, a 4th year computer science student from the University of Alberta
+### Hi 👋, I'm Ryder Catonio , a 4th year computer science student from the University of Alberta
 #### -🔭 I'm currently working at Nektar as a full stack web developer and co-leading the autonomous driving sub team at the University of Alberta Formula Racing Club.
 #### bla